Experience a college architecture design studio

 For more information on UCLA housing precollege programs, please see the Housing for Minors page.

-Many of our precollege programs with mandatory housing (only) also feature non-curricular evening and weekend activities, the availability of which is at the sole discretion of the academic department offering the program, and are not operated by UCLA Summer Sessions.
-To learn more about whether (and when) your selected program will host such activities, please consult the schedules for each program or contact the department in question directly: summer@aud.ucla.edu
+All precollege programs with mandatory housing also feature scheduled non-curricular evening and weekend activities that all students are expected to participate in.
+The nature of these scheduled activities is at the sole discretion of the individual academic department offering the program, and are not operated by UCLA Summer Sessions.
+To learn more about when your selected program will host such activities, please consult the schedules for each program, or contact the department in question directly: summer@aud.ucla.edu

 Most of our precollege programs with mandatory housing will hold check-in on the Sunday before the start of the program between 4-6pm, and hold check-out the Saturday after the final day of class at 11am.
 Please contact the department in question directly to confirm check-in and check-out times: summer@aud.ucla.edu